waynekyrie/home/project/_posts/2018-06-20-ThermalCameraCalibration.md

 A regular checkerboard can generate good thermal patterns, since the black and white colors have different capability on absorbing heat from lighting.
 We tested using a heat lamp and sunlight to heat a checkerboard, and it turned out that sunlight was much better.
 In general, a even distribution of heat and stronger heat from light are preferred.

 ## Report
+This is the research project report of the work we did.
+We used MRE (Mean Re-projection Error) as the evaluation metric to evaluate the calibration result from each method.
+The result and more details are discussed in the report.
 <object data="multiple-methods-geometric.pdf" type="application/pdf" width="700px" height="700px">
     <embed src="multiple-methods-geometric.pdf">
         <p>This browser does not support PDFs.
 Please download the PDF to view it: <a href="multiple-methods-geometric.pdf">Download PDF</a>.</p>
     </embed>
 </object>
-This is the research project report of the work we did.
-The details are explained in the report.

 ## Credit
 This project was collaborated with [Henry Zhang](https://henryzh47.github.io/).